AndrewDDavis/micro_WIP/runtime/help/colors.md

 Omit the `color-link default "[fg color],[bg color]"` line to make the background color match the terminal's settings for color and transparency.

+It's also possible to include a different colorscheme within a new one.
+This is accomplished by using the `include` command followed by the colorscheme name as a string.
+The colorscheme groups can then be extended or overwritten.
+The `default.micro` theme can be seen as an example, which simply links to the chosen default colorscheme.

 ---